runwayml/learn/docs/how-to/local-gpu.md

 If all goes well you should see an ascii table similar to the one that you saw before when you ran `nvidia-smi` manually after installing the NVIDIA drivers.

-### Running Local GPU Models in Runway
+### Running Local GPU Models in RunwayML

-If the following steps went well, you should now be ready to run GPU models locally inside of Runway.
-You can choose the "LOCAL" run location and the "GPU" hardware type of any model by selecting the "Advanced Options" link in the workspace view of Runway.
+If the following steps went well, you should now be ready to run GPU models locally inside of RunwayML.
+You can choose the "LOCAL" run location and the "GPU" hardware type of any model by selecting the "Advanced Options" link in the workspace view of RunwayML.
 You will then be prompted to download the model, and once that's done, you can run the model locally on your own GPU!

 You can select Local GPU by clicking the `Advanced Options` link.